Kontakt has a maximum pitch bend range of +/- 1 octave, so make sure you set your Seaboard's pitch bend range to the same in ROLI Dashboard.

 Step 1: Single Channel Mode

-To make this easier, first set ROLI Dashboard‘s MIDI Settings to Channel Mode: Single.
-Now all notes will be sent on 1 channel, which is easy for previewing sounds but doesn’t allow for polyphonic expression of the touch dimensions.
+To make this easier, first set ROLI Dashboard's MIDI Settings to Channel Mode: Single.
+Now all notes will be sent on 1 channel, which is easy for previewing sounds but doesn't allow for polyphonic expression of the dimensions of touch.
+Make sure that the pitch bend range is set to 12.

 Step 2: Make Kontakt's instrument respond